dstack-js/dstack/README.md

 ## License

-All packages licensed under GPL-3.0
+All packages are licensed under GPL-3.0, except [transport is licensed under MIT](./packages/transport/LICENSE).

 See [LICENSE](../LICENSE)